When Scattering the Ashes is Your Choice

 - If you want to scatter at a national park, each one has its own rules.
 A clear understanding of the park’s rules and regulations will have to be obtained.
 Most allow it within certain limits.
 For example, you may have to scatter within a certain distance from monuments, and there may be certain places that are off limits.

-- Many churches have special memorial gardens where the ashes of the deceased can be scattered.
+- Many churches have special cremation memorial gardens where the ashes of the deceased can be scattered.
 If your loved one had a special church they liked to attend, you might want to inquire there.
 If there is no memorial garden, you could consider scattering the ashes around the base of a favorite tree, in a flower garden, or along a pathway.

 One of the most popular choices is a scattering at sea.
 This is especially relevant if your loved one felt close to the water.
 But here again, there are guidelines to follow.
 Each state has its own rules about how far out you need for be from shore.
 But what is more beautiful than scattering ashes at sunrise or sunset?

-- Attended: We can provide for a private charter of the vessel to take up to 6 attendees out for the scattering service.
+- Attended: Legacy can provide for a private charter of the vessel to take up to 6 attendees out for the scattering service.
 You are put directly in contact with the charter service to coordinate dates, times and directions.
 We do not accompany you on this trip.

 Biodegradable urns.
-Using a biodegradable urn made specifically for ocean placement reduces the potential for problems with the wind and waves and may make for a much more pleasant experience.
+Using a biodegradable cremation urn made specifically for ocean placement reduces the potential for problems with the wind and waves and may make for a much more pleasant experience.
 We have some options available which can be viewed online through our urn catalog.
 Some families, of course, prefer to pour the ashes directly into the water.

 The “green” case for scattering ashes:

 - Even if you decide to bury in a biodegradable urn, it takes up very little space, unlike the burying of a casket.
+The cremation option is always the eco-friendly option.

 When the environment is important to you, discuss cremation options with a representative from Legacy Cremation Services: